 Number of employed persons

-According to the representative Labour Force Survey those persons aged 15–64 who worked one hour or more for pay as employee, private entrepreneur, member of co-operatives, partnerships, or unpaid family worker during the reference week, and employees who had a job from which they were temporarily absent or were conscripts.
+According to the representative labour force survey those persons aged 15–64 who worked one hour or more for pay as employee, private entrepreneur, member of co-operatives, partnerships, or unpaid family worker during the reference week, and employees who had a job from which they were temporarily absent or were conscripts.
 Number of employed persons does not include persons on child-care leave.

 Employment rate: the ratio of employed persons to the population of the corresponding age-group.

-Data are derived from the labour force sample survey and cover persons aged 15–64.
+Data are derived from the representative labour force survey and cover persons aged 15–64.
 Unemployed are those persons who did not work in the reference week and had no job from which they were temporarily absent; who were actively looking for work in four weeks before the survey; who would be ready for work within two weeks if a proper job was found, and those who have already found a job to start within 3 months.

 Unemployment rate